 - any changes needed to make sure the children remain with their family safely.

-We also help to find any additional support a family might need to achieve their goals.
+We also helped to find any additional support a family might need to achieve their goals.

-The family will be reviewed again after around 3 months, or sooner if needed, to see if progress has been made based on the changes identified.
+The family would be reviewed again after around 3 months, or sooner if needed, to see if progress had been made based on the changes identified.

-The local authority social worker will then use this information in their decisions about whether it's safe for the child to remain at home, and what additional support the family need.
+The local authority social worker then used this information in their decisions about whether it was safe for the child to remain at home, and what additional support the family needed.

 We believe this tool could help effective decisions, meaning better help for neglected children in the UK.
-We’re testing it to find out.
+We’ve tested it to find out.